-3 rue de beauregard Amenucourt 95510 that he created his own foundry workshop which he personally directed until 1877.
-It was described as a meeting place for artists and writers, frequented among others by Alexandre Dumas.
-He worked there himself with casting and chasing to publish his own works to which were later added those of his son-in-law, Auguste Cain.
+3 rue de beauregard Amenucourt 95510 described as a meeting place for artists and writers, frequented among others by Alexandre Dumas.
+He worked there himself with casting and carving to publish his own works to which were later added those of his son-in-law, Auguste Cain.
 He produced numerous animal sculptures, particularly popular under the Second Empire., as were those of Antoine-Louis Barye, Auguste Caïn.
 Mêne specializes in small bronzes and does not produce work for public statuary.
 His animal subjects enjoy great popular success and are the subject of numerous editions.
 Exclusive publisher of his works, the perfection of his productions is recognized and he proves to be, with Barye, as the one whose success is the most constant, and this over the longest period.
 Mêne appears to be one of the best practitioners of his time and creates his models in wax.
 After the deaths of Pierre Jules-Mêne and that of Auguste Cain, the Susse foundry bought the reproduction rights to his work and continued publishing it.
-Pierre Jules Mêne 1810-1879 group of fighting deer